gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.8.2
+- Updated Destiny Card 42 (EN) so that it is correctly named
+- Updated magic axiom for Cyberpapacy characters from 15 to 14
+- Corrected an alignment issue for custom skills
+- Added warning re automatic damage feature not correctly applying subsequent BD rolls

+v.
 2.8.1
 - Fixed issue involving inability to target threat skills